What do you mean? Take it back from who?

 3. Use personal technology again to automate delivery of those messages.

-TBYB wants us to get our own messages into the game.
+TBYB! wants us to get our own messages into the game.
 I show you how to use a wide range of media to deliver advertising messages to yourself, from sticky notes and 3×5 cards to your computer and cell phone.
 The goal is to get messages that advocate for our own goals into the media stream that surrounds us.

 Personal marketing can change your life

 We can’t stop the torrent of advertising streaming toward us every day.
 What we can do is make sure at least some of it is advocating for objectives we have chosen for ourselves.
-My experiments have demonstrated to me that simply changing a few drops in that torrent via the creation of ads by and for myself is incredibly powerful.
+My experiments have demonstrated to me that creating ads by and for myself is incredibly powerful.
 It seems to influence the choices I make in a way that tips the balance from merely thinking about the life I want to getting up and doing the things necessary to achieve it.
-I invite you to explore the articles I’ve written about this topic and encourage you to experiment with these and other advertising techniques to help focus your attention on the outcomes you want to create in your life.